 The market

-- Agency mortgage-backed securities (MBS) are pools of private residential mortgages that are securitized into public bonds and guaranteed by government sponsored enterprises (GSEs), and are popular ways to potentially boost returns in more risk-averse fixed income portfolios.
+- Agency mortgage-backed securities (MBS) are pools of private residential mortgages that are securitized into public bonds and guaranteed by government sponsored enterprises (GSEs), and represent a significant part of most fixed income indexes.

-- The further structuring of some MBS into collateralized mortgage obligation (CMO) bonds diverts prepayment risk into byproduct mortgage derivatives such as interest-only (IO) and inverse interest-only (IIO) securities, an estimated $70 billion asset class frequently used to juice yield in fixed income portfolios that can accept a medium risk level.
+- The further structuring of some MBS into collateralized mortgage obligation (CMO) bonds diverts prepayment risk into byproduct mortgage derivatives, an estimated $70 billion asset class frequently used to juice yield in fixed income portfolios that can accept a medium risk level.

 - Mortgage lenders sell off their mortgage servicing rights (MSRs), an estimated $75 billion private market where the securities tend to trade at a high average premium to agency MBS while having the same risk driver (prepayments).
 MSRs are an interesting diversifier and yield enhancer for private credit portfolios.2